neilkplugins/homepro_mqtt/README.md

 ### This Latest Version with Authentication Support has more robust error checking so API failures do not throw exceptions and kill the script

-I haven't tested it for too long but this version seems much more resilient with all api calls and processing wrapped in a `try / except` block
+This version seems much more resilient with all api calls and processing wrapped in a `try / except` block

 ## "Warning about the V1 Call back deprecation"